 5. They Invest in the On-Site Speaker Experience

-Getting speakers to your event is only half the job.
-What happens when they arrive matters just as much for whether they'll come back.
+Getting speakers there is half the job; what happens on arrival determines whether they'll come back.

 The practical things: a dedicated speaker room where people can prepare, charge laptops, and decompress between sessions.
 AV checks that actually happen before the day starts.
 A clear schedule with enough buffer so presenters aren't rushing from a panel to the stage.